 Wandering Dude

-This is a plant of many names.
-It is most commonly known as a wandering Jew but that is considered inappropriate by some.
+This is a plant with many names.
+It is commonly known as a wandering Jew, but some consider that name inappropriate.
 I've also seen it called an inch plant.
-Officially it is a tradescantia zebrina and I always thought of it as a houseplant but am seeing it growing more and more in containers.
+Officially it is a tradescantia zebrina, and I always thought of it as a houseplant, but I am seeing it growing more and more in containers.
 It's zoned as a 10 - 11 and is considered an annual elsewhere.
-I'm sure some have it as an annual in their gardens too (give me time, I will!).
-This plant has beautiful purple foliage with silver stripes and it's often an indoor hanging plant.
-It would also be a perfect 'spill' type plant for your outdoor container garden in shadier spots.
-As a houseplant it likes bright light but NO direct sun.
-Outdoors it would be much more of a shade plant due to this tendency.
-Some gentle morning sun would be fine but it won't do well with the afternoon sun.
+I'm sure some have it as an annual in their gardens, too (give me time, I will!).

 Lungwort